Analytical criteria for designing multiresonance filters in scattering systems, with application to microwave metasurfaces: QNMT-DERIVED ANALYTICAL CRITERIA FOR FILTER DESIGN

-As detailed in the Supplemental Material~\cite{supinfo}, Eq.~(\ref{r-equation}) can be also derived using general arguments based on the transfer matrix.
-However, our QNMT further helps specify the choice of $\sigma$-signs to enforce the desired positions of $S$-coefficients zeros, as we show in the remainder of this section.
+As detailed in Appendix~\ref{app_transfer_matrix}, Eq.~(\ref{r-equation}) can be also derived using general arguments based on the transfer matrix.
+However, the scattering-matrix QNMT we used here further helps specify the choice of $\sigma$ signs to enforce the desired positions of $S$-coefficients' zeros, as we show in the remainder of this section.